4th Grade Teacher: Job Duties & Career Information

 - Creativity, communication abilities, and instructional skills, since they work to develop innovative lesson plans and activities

 - Ability to relate to students and help them grow academically

 - Patience, understanding, and adaptability when working with pupils

 - Physical endurance, since work involves long days on one's feet

 Employment and Salary Outlook

-According to the BLS, the job outlook for elementary school teachers not involved in special education was average; the field was expected to grow about 17% from 2010-2020.
+According to the BLS, the job outlook for elementary school teachers not involved in special education was average; the field was expected to grow about 6% from 2014-2024.
 Enrollment of students was expected to increase in the coming years, especially in the Southwest.
-The BLS also reported that the median annual salary for all elementary school teachers not involved in special education was $54,890 in May 2015.
+The BLS also reported that the median annual salary for elementary school teachers not involved in special education was $54,890 in May 2015.